pgtipping/Synthalyst/memory-bank/activeContext.md

 # Active Context (2024-03-08)

+## Current Focus (2024-03-08)

+We've just made additional improvements to the landing page:

+1. ✅ UPDATED: Landing Page Business Focus (2024-03-08):

+   - Changed "Ready to Transform Your HR Operations?" to "Ready to Transform Your Business Operations?"
+   - Changed "streamline their HR processes" to "streamline their business processes"
+   - This better reflects that Synthalyst is a general-purpose business app, not just HR-focused
+   - These changes align with the project brief which states: "Though it currently contains HR focused tools, it is NOT a HR focused app"

+2. ✅ IMPROVED: Button Styling and Feedback Link (2024-03-08):

+   - Updated primary button styling to use blue background with white text as default
+   - Enhanced secondary button with semi-transparent background for better visibility
+   - Improved hover states for both buttons to provide better visual feedback
+   - Added subtle background to the feedback link to make it more visible and clickable
+   - These changes improve the overall user experience and encourage engagement
+   - The improved button styling also better aligns with our strategic focus on custom business solutions

+3. ✅ COMMITTED: Changes pushed to main branch (2024-03-08):
+   - Committed with messages:
+     - "Update home page: Fix second button styling and improve feedback link visibility"
+   - All changes successfully pushed to the main branch
+   - This ensures the improvements are live in the production environment

 ## Strategic Focus: Making AI Excellence Real (2024-03-08)

 Our primary development focus is now on ensuring that all AI-powered features in Synthalyst deliver exceptional quality that matches or exceeds the claims made on our landing page and marketing materials.
 This means: